-You will often see the statement that the company “has elected to provide the Proposition 65 notice out of an abundance of caution in order to avoid the potential for liability.”
+You will often see the statement that a company “has elected to provide the Proposition 65 notice out of an abundance of caution in order to avoid the potential for liability.”

-However when it comes to fridges, they do contain quite a few Prop 65 chemicals, they are not being overly cautious in declaring that Prop 65 chemicals are present.
-The real question and uncertainly around fridges comes down to whether that exposure is really large enough to be of concern, especially since the chemicals are largely enclosed within the appliance.
+However when it comes to fridges and freezers, they do contain quite a few Prop 65 chemicals, they are not being overly cautious in declaring that Prop 65 chemicals are present.
+The real question and uncertainly around fridges and freezers comes down to whether that exposure is really large enough to be of concern, especially since the chemicals are largely enclosed within the appliance.

-I’ll go over which Prop 65 chemicals are found in fridges and how to minimize your exposure.
+I’ll go over which Prop 65 chemicals are found in fridges and freezers and how to minimize your exposure.

 This post contains affiliate links.
 Upon purchase, I make a small commission at no extra cost to you.

-Which Prop 65 Chemicals Can be Found in Fridges:
+Which Prop 65 Chemicals Can be Found in Fridges/Freezers: